learningtapestry/ssdn/docs/testing-methodology.md

 specific business logic inside a class or a function.
 They're called "unit" because their scope is never beyond an individual class.

-In the context of Nucleus, unit tests should be used to make assertions about the logic inside the lambda functions.
+In the context of SSDN, unit tests should be used to make assertions about the logic inside the lambda functions.
 They should not bother with specific code that serves to glue up the functions inside the lambda containers, so they should ideally avoid executing the lambda handler.
 Instead, we want our business logic to be 100% independent of the FaaS provider, so we'll write separate